sayantanauddy/matsuoka_joint_control/README.md

 ## Setup instructions - Nao in VREP + naoqi and choreographe

 1. Download VREP from http://www.coppeliarobotics.com/downloads.html
 2. Join the Aldebaran developer program.
-Register at https://community.ald.softbankrobotics.com/en/developerprogram
+Register at https://community.ald.softbankrobotics.com/en/developerprogram.
+After successful registration, you will receive a developers license to use choreographe.
+This license will be required when choreographe is started later on.
 3. After registration, download the following from https://community.ald.softbankrobotics.com/en/resources/software/language/en-gb:
     1. Choregraphe 2.1.4
     2. Python 2.7 SDK 2.1.4